ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/s-z/tenancy.rst

 and storage adapter, as well as default storage.
 This allows multiple use cases on the same cluster.

+For details about implementing multi-tenancy:

-Basic multi-tenancy is defined in the :ref:`clusterconfig-config-ref` file.
+- Each tenant in the system is defined in a :ref:`tenant definition<tenant-def-config-ref>` section of the the :ref:`clusterconfig-config-ref` file.

+- Each :ref:`adapter<adapter-term>` can be assigned to a tenant in the :ref:`adapter definition<adapter-def-config-ref>` section of the the :ref:`clusterconfig-config-ref` file.
+  Only users who are members of that tenant can access the :ref:`models<model-term>`, :ref:`messages<messages-term>`, and :ref:`containers<container-term>` that are controlled by that adapter.